-Using a combination of textiles skills such as attaching fastenings, appliqué and decorative stitches, design, assemble and decorate a waistcoat for a chosen purpose.
+Using a combination of textiles skills such as attaching fastenings, appliqué and decorative stitches, children design, assemble and decorate a waistcoat for a chosen purpose.

 Understand what is meant by fit for purpose design and form follows function.
 Design and develop a steady hand game using a series circuit, including housing and backboard.